Shihezi University: Rankings and reputation

+The Best Chinese Universities Ranking, also known as the "Shanghai Ranking", placed the university 138th in China and the 2nd best university in Xinjiang after Xinjiang University.

+It was ranked 901-1000th globally by the Academic Ranking of World Universities (ARWU).

 Faculty and students

 The university has 2,600 staff.
-There are 1,894 full-time teachers including two academician of the Chinese Academy of Engineering, 355 professors, 706 associate professors, 58 experts and scholars receiving outstanding achievement awards at national and provincial level, and 81 distinguished experts and scholars receiving special subsidies from the government.
+There are 1,894 full-time teachers including two academicians of the Chinese Academy of Engineering, 355 professors, 706 associate professors, 58 experts and scholars receiving outstanding achievement awards at national and provincial level, and 81 distinguished experts and scholars receiving special subsidies from the government.
 It employs more than 10 foreign experts and teachers every year.

 Students come from 31 provinces and regions.
-The student population is currently 41,000, including 22,462 undergraduates, 6482 postgraduates and 415 international students from countries such as United States, India, Russia, Pakistan, Bangladesh, Kazakhstan, Afghanistan, etc.
+The student population is currently 41,000, including 22,462 undergraduates, 6482 postgraduates and 415 international students from countries such as the United States, India, Russia, Pakistan, Bangladesh, Kazakhstan, Afghanistan, etc.

 Campus

 The campus covers 1,802,000 square meters.
 It has 1,214,000 square meters of building, and the area of its laboratories is 184,100 square meters.
 The library has a collection of 3,000,000 Chinese and foreign books and periodicals, and is only one model project in Xinjiang, as university digital libraries in State High-tech Project 863.
 It has a book collection spot of the UN's Food and Agriculture Organization (FAO).